wighawag/blockies-nft/docs/index.md

 # On-chain Blockies
-Blockies as NFTs.
-Each ethereum address owns its own Blocky NFT.
+What if Blockies were NFTs.
+That is what this collection is all about.
+Check your wallet as every ethereum address already owns its own Blocky NFT.
 No minting needed.
 You can even use Permit (EIP-4494) to approve transfers from smart contracts, via signatures.
 Note that unless you transfer or call `emitSelfTransferEvent` first, indexers would not know of your token.
 So if you want your Blocky to shows up, you can call `emitSelfTransferEvent(<your address>)`.

 ## **Methods**